coderolls/coderolls-blog/_posts/java-programs/2023-11-27-find-duplicate-elements-in-array.md

 In this method, we are adding the elements of the input array one by one into HashSet using the set.add() method.

-The Set always contains the unique elements.
-The `set.add() `method returns `true` if the element is successfully added to the set, and `false` if the element already exist.
+The Set always contains unique elements.
+The `set.add() `method returns `true` if the element is successfully added to the set, and `false` if the element already exists.

 ```java
 private static void printDuplicatesByHashSet(int[] arr) {